msbatal/PHP-PDO-Database-Class/README.md

              ->where('column1', 'value1', '=')
              ->orWhere('column2', 'value2', '=')
              ->run();
-// Gives: SELECT * FROM tableName WHERE column1='value1' OR column2='value2';
+//Gives: SELECT * FROM tableName WHERE column1='value1' OR column2='value2';
 ```

 AND and OR CASE